mrunal-mani/mrunal-mani/README.md

 Hello, Data Enthusiasts! 👋

-A dedicated **Buisness and Data Analyst** with a passion for transforming raw data into meaningful insights.
+I am a dedicated **Buisness and Data Analyst** with a passion for transforming raw data into meaningful insights.
 With expertise in data cleaning, analysis, visualization, and reporting, I help businesses make data-driven decisions that lead to growth and innovation.
 I work with a variety of data tools and programming languages to unlock the power of data and drive performance.

 🔭 **Experience**: 3+ years in analyzing large datasets, generating insights, and presenting data using tools like **Excel**, **SQL**, **Power BI**, **Tableau**, and **Python**.